TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 **Tasks for Today:**
 [x] Measure performance on 1 task only, to get started.
 Generate 8 samples for that task.
 Will use middle_training_1 .
 [x] Carefully inspect all of that data.
-[ ] Generate a dataset from that.
+[x] Generate a dataset from that.
-  [ ] Add de-duplication of programs if the test example is correct.
+  [x] Add de-duplication of programs if the test example is correct.
 In de-bug mode, print out info on when programs are deduped.
-  [ ] Add de-duplication based on grid outputs for hindsight relabelling examples.
+  [x] Add de-duplication based on grid outputs for hindsight relabelling examples.
 In de-bug mode, print out info on when programs are deduped.
-  [ ] Add a script to remove any transductive examples.
+  [x] Add a script to remove any transductive examples.
 In de-bug mode, print out info on when examples are removed.
 [x] Repeat for a second task to generate a validation dataset, will use middle_training_1v .
-[ ] Fine-tune a model for only one task.
+[x] Fine-tune a model for only one task.
+Seems to work well.
+[ ] Fine-tune on 10 tasks.
+PROBLEM.
+Currently the training tasks are incorrect... needs more diagnosis.
+  [ ] Double check that hindsight relabelling is working?
+And that checks on that code are correct.
 [ ] Then increase up to 32 samples and repeat.
 Maybe...
 [ ] Only then, expand up to trying 50 problems and add testing of the evaluation set.